gitkraken/gitlens-docs/gitlens/GL-GK-AI.md

 Shape your commit history with AI-assisted commit crafting and branch restructuring.

-- **Compose**: Craft clean, logical commits from your uncommitted working changes using the Commit Composer in the Commit Graph
+- **Compose**: Craft clean, logical commits from your Working Changes using the Commit Composer in the Commit Graph
-- **Recompose**: Restructure existing commits on a branch using AI.
-Recompose commands let you reorganize, split, or combine commits for a clearer history
+- **Recompose**: Clean up existing branch history by reorganizing selected commits into a clearer, more intentional sequence.
+GitKraken AI can propose the new structure and commit messages for you to review and refine before applying the result

 **How to access:**
 - From the Commit Graph: Enter Compose mode to create commits from working changes